Glossary

 Price limits

-The maximum price that a registered provider can charge a participant for their NDIS funded disability support or service.
+The maximum price that a registered provider can charge a participant for their NDIS supports or services.

 The NDIA's price limits and pricing arrangements help participants get reasonable value for money from their plan funds.